Jesper Karlström: Lech Poznań

 On 2 December 2020, Lech Poznań announced Karlström had signed from Djurgårdens IF on a contract until June 2024.
 In three-and-a-half-years, he totaled 144 appearances, four goals and nine assists across all competitions for Lech, won the 2021–22 Ekstraklasa title and contributed to the club's best-ever European campaign in 2022–23, when they reached the UEFA Europa Conference League quarter-finals.

 Udinese

 On 3 August 2024, Karlström moved to Italian club Udinese on a two-year deal, for a reported fee of €2 million with potential bonuses.
 He was named Udinese's captain ahead of the 2025–26 season.

 International career

 Karlström has represented Sweden at the U17, U19 and U21 levels.
 In November 2014 he made his debut for the Sweden national under-21 football team against Austria.

 He made his full international debut for the Sweden national team on 11 January 2018 in a friendly 1–0 win against Denmark, playing for 66 minutes before being replaced by Kristoffer Olsson.

+On 12 May 2026, Karlström was named in the Sweden squad for the 2026 FIFA World Cup.